Josiah Karapani: 2025

-In round 14 of the 2025 NRL season, Karapani scored two tries for Brisbane in their 44-14 over strugglers the Gold Coast.
+In round 14 of the 2025 NRL season, Karapani scored two tries for Brisbane in their 44-14 win over strugglers the Gold Coast.
 In round 16, Karapani scored two tries for Brisbane in their come from behind victory against Cronulla.

 Karapani played 13 matches for Brisbane in the 2025 NRL season including the club’s 2025 NRL Grand Final victory over Melbourne.

+2026

+On 19 February, Karapani played in Brisbane's World Club Challenge loss against Hull Kingston Rovers.

+On 1 April, Karapani was stood down by Brisbane for one match after he was charged by Queensland police for being a public nuisance.
+Karapani was fined $1000 over the incident.

+He played 23 matches for Brisbane in the 2026 NRL season as the club finished 14th on the table.